 Distribution of Participant According to Their Age

-The data shows that most of the subjects 56.7% belonged to the age group of 31–40 yrs.
-40% of pediatric staff nurse between the age group of 20–30 years and 3.3% of pediatric staff nurse between the age group of 41–50 years (Figure 1).
+The data shows that most of the participants (56.7%) belonged to the age group of 31 to 40 years.
+40% of pediatric staff nurses are between the ages of 20 and 30 and 3.3% of pediatric staff nurses are between the ages of 41 to 50 years (Figure 1).

 Distribution of Participant According to Gender

-The data depicts that 100% pediatric staffs were female (Figure 2).
+The data depicts that 100% of pediatric staffs were female (Figure 2).

 Distribution of Participant According to their Educational Status

-The data depicts that 30% pediatric staff nurse were B.Sc.
-Nursing, 63.3% were general nursing and midwifery and 6.7% were Post Basic B.Sc.
+The data depicts that 30% pediatric staff nurses were B.Sc.
+Nursing, 63.3% were general nursing and midwifery, and 6.7% were Post Basic B.Sc.
 Nursing (Figure 3).

 Figure 1.
 Graph showing distribution of participants according to their age.